TeoMendoza/TerminalFighter/README.md

 Open Terminal Fighter in Godot or run the exported binary.
 From the main menu:

-- **Choose your character**: each has a unique playstyle and set of abilities.
-- Once selected, you may search for a match.
-You’ll be locked into this character for the match until returning to the main menu.
-- The game will connect you to an available opponent automatically.
+- Choose your character: each has a unique playstyle.
+Once selected, search for a match.
+You’ll be locked into that character until returning back to the main menu.
+The game will connect you to an available opponent automatically.

-After each match, you’ll be returned to the lobby.
+- After each match, you’ll be returned to the lobby.
 There’s no need to restart the game or server, just find a new match and play again!

 ## Additional Tips